anilkumarnagaraj/terraform-academy-ibmcloud/README.md

 4. Now apply your Terraform template by clicking **Apply plan**.
 5. As part of this Apply action, the PaaS services that are required for the student training will be provisioned in given students account.
 6. Also Cloud function will be created in the owner's enterprise account which will monitor the student's account resources.
 This cloud function cron-job will de-provision student account resources after the `X mins`.

+## Note

+* When you provision `Virtual server for VPC`, By default it allocates only 10 VPC per region.
+* If `Apply Plan` fails on student workspace, Governance workspace will continue to configure the decommission timer on failed workspace.
+  Governance workspace will report the `Apply Plan` failure as warning & ask admin to check workspace apply logs for more details on failure.

 ## Compatibility